(A) As used in this section:

 (F) A business that receives a grant under this section may submit a new application under division (B) of this section for another career exploration internship with the same student intern.
 Such an application does not have to include the statements otherwise required by divisions (B)(2) and (3) of this section.

-(G) Annually, before the seventh day of January until the January of the third year that follows the year that includes the effective date of H.B.
-107 of the 130th general assembly, the development services agency shall compile a report indicating the number of career exploration internships approved by the agency under this section, the statements issued by the student interns under divisions (B)(2) and (D)(1)(e) of this section, the number of student interns that continued employment with the business after the termination of the career exploration internship, and the total amount of grants awarded under this section.
+(G) Annually, on the first day of August until August 2017, the development services agency shall compile a report indicating the number of career exploration internships approved by the agency under this section, the statements issued by the student interns under divisions (B)(2) and (D)(1)(e) of this section, the number of student interns that continued employment with the business after the termination of the career exploration internship, and the total amount of grants awarded under this section.
 The report shall not disclose any student interns' personally identifiable information.
 The agency shall provide copies of the report to the governor, the speaker and minority leader of the house of representatives, and the president and minority leader of the senate.

 (H) The development services agency may adopt rules necessary to administer this section in accordance with Chapter 119. of the Revised Code.